 Essentially, the more that you expect that a Psychologist can help you, the more likely it is that you will have hope, persist with treatment, and get better.

-- B. The Therapeutic Alliance (30% of overall outcome variance)
+(Therapeutic Alliance = 30% of overall outcome variance)

 Another important issue influencing treatment outcomes is adherence to the treatment interventions, recommendations and strategies.
-A study that treated war veterans with CBT for insomnia found that individuals with the greatest adherence to treatment recommendations reduced their insomnia severity scores significantly more than individuals with the least adherence (Trockel et al., 2013).
 Compliance with treatment recommendations can be improved through a positive therapeutic alliance, which plays an important role in the overall success of a psychotherapy treatment (Wampold, 2001).

 Regardless of the theoretical orientation or the experience of the therapist, the best outcomes are achieved when therapists are flexible to the needs of the patient and responsive to the feedback that patient’s provide, repairing any ruptures in the therapeutic alliance as quickly as possible (Cahill, et al., 2008; Miller, et al., 2008).